laws-africa/indigo/docs/guide/editing.rst

 **Draft** controls whether the document is available publically.
 While you are editing the document, this should be **checked**.
 Outside users cannot see draft documents.
 Once a document is ready to be used by outside users, uncheck this box to indicate it is published.

+.. note:: You cannot delete a published document.
+Mark it as a draft, first.

 Editing after Importing
 -----------------------